spacetelescope/jwst/docs/jwst/refpix/description.rst

 good adjacent neighbor that does not match parity, that value is used.
 If there are no good replacement values, the bad pixel is set to 0.0 to be interpolated over in the IRS2 correction to follow.

+After flagging bad reference pixels, the step performs an optional correction for overall mean reference pixel offsets by amplifier and column parity.
+The algorithm described above for the traditional NIR readout mode is applied to IRS2 data to perform this correction, with two small
+differences:

+    #.
+Side pixel correction is never applied for IRS2 data.

+    #.
+"Even" and "odd" refer to detector column addresses, rather than
+       data array locations, to ensure that interleaved reference pixel columns are accounted for correctly.

+After the mean offsets are subtracted and bad pixels are replaced, some processing is done on the remaining reference values, and the CRDS reference file factors are applied.
+If the CRDS reference file includes a DQ (data quality) BINTABLE extension, interleaved reference pixel values will be set to zero if they are flagged as bad in the DQ extension.

 The next step in this processing is to copy the science data and the reference pixel data separately to temporary